Joint Mobilisation: Expert Treatment for Joint Stiffness and Dysfunction

 - Shoulder Impingement: Improving space and movement in shoulder

-- Frozen Shoulder: Progressive mobilization to restore range
+- Frozen Shoulder: Progressive mobilisation to restore range

 - Knee Pain: Addressing joint restrictions contributing to pain